phcs2/react-test/client/README.md

 # Test React app with a simple server

-It is a React version of [funbox test](https://github.com/phcs2/funbox-test)
+It is a React version of [FUNBOX test](https://github.com/phcs2/funbox-test).

 This project is based on [create-react-app with a server example](https://github.com/fullstackreact/food-lookup-demo).